tayruxin/tp/docs/DeveloperGuide.md

 ### **1. More Specific Success Message for Company**

 ### **2. Make Recruiter Name, Phone and Email Parameters Optional in Add Command**
+**Feature Flaw in Current Implementation** <br>
+Currently, the recruiter’s information, namely recruiter’s name, phone number and email address, are compulsory parameters as inputs for Add Command.
+However, the user may not have the recruiter’s information at the point of applying to the company, which is common in most internship applications now.
+The user may only have the recruiter’s information at a later point in time.
+Hence, the user will not be able to add the company into LinkMeIn, without the recruiter's name, phone number and email address.

+**Proposed Enhancement** <br>
+Instead of having the recruiter's name, phone number and email address to be compulsory fields, they will be changed to optional parameters in the `add` Command.
+This will allow the user to add the company into LinkMeIn without the recruiter's information.

+The updated `add` command format would be as follows:
+`add c/COMPANY_NAME r/ROLE s/APPLICATION_STATUS d/DEADLINE [n/RECRUITER_NAME] [p/PHONE] [e/EMAIL] [pr/PRIORITY]`.

+If the user did not add in the recruiter's name, phone number and email address upon adding the company into LinkMeIn, they can still do so with the existing `edit` command.

+**Examples**<br>
+* `add c/Google r/Software Engineer s/pa d/11-11-2023`
+* `add c/TikTok r/Data Analyst s/pa d/10-12-2023 n/Ben Tan`

 ### **3. Omit Alphanumeric Checks for Company Name, Recruiter Name and Role Parameters**